Troubleshoot

 Mobile: Device logs not showing up in run results report

-Problem: I ran a test on a mobile device, but I don't see the device log in the HTML report.
+Issue: I ran a test on a mobile device, but I don't see the device log in the HTML report.

 Solution: To see device logs in the HTML report, you must include a Launch or Restart method to ensure that app opens on the device.
 For details, see Create mobile tests.